-A charge nurse is an RN who is essentially ‘in charge' of a ward in the hospital or other healthcare facility.
-These nurses perform many of the tasks that general nurses do, but also have some managerial and supervisory duties.
-Aside from caring for patients, the charge nurse ensures that everything is going smoothly during their shift and coordinates between the staff nurses and hospital administrators.
+A charge nurse is an RN who is essentially ‘in charge' of a ward in the hospital or other healthcare facility during their shift.
+These nurses perform many of the tasks that general nurses do, but also have some supervisory duties.
+Aside from caring for patients, the charge nurse ensures that everything is going smoothly during a shift and coordinates between the staff nurses and physicians or hospital administrators.
 These nurses delegate tasks, prepare schedules, and monitor admissions and discharges.
-A mix of clinical experience, communication, and good management skills are needed to excel in this position.
+A mix of clinical experience, communication, and solid leadership skills are needed to excel in this position.

 Once a degree and RN licensure is earned, RNs will generally need a minimum of 3-5 years of experience in a clinical setting before they can get hired as a charge nurse.
 Since charge nurses can work in different wards or departments, gaining experience in a particular specialty (like ICU, labor and delivery, etc.) is a good idea if an RN thinks they may want to eventually become a charge nurse in that niche.